ale627/ale627.github.io/_posts/2017-09-13-oh-you-trade.markdown

 | Cryptocurrencies |           | x             |          |
 | Options          |           |               | x        |

-In order, I've tried swing trading OTC, investing in equities, swing trading cryptocurrencies, and scalping options.
-Probably 90% of my time has been spent scalping options.

 Options are "derivatives" created to hedge underlying positions.
 There are a lot of complicated options strategies involving selling them, buying one and selling another, etc.

+Here's an example of a put option.

->If Goldman had a load of `$GM` and suddenly `$TSLA` is founded and poses a large threat to `$GM`, Goldman would want to lower its risk.
+Goldman holds a lot of `$GM` as part of its Blue Chip ETF.  `$TSLA` is founded and poses a significant threat to `$GM`.
+Goldman wants to lower risk.
 Goldman's can't just liquidate his stake.
+His buddy Silverman is also long `$GM`.
-So Goldman says to Silverman (who is also long `$GM`), "I'll give you a dime now for the right to sell you a `$GM` share at today's price until the new year".
+So Goldman says to Silverman, "I'll give you a dime now for the right to sell you a `$GM` share at today's price until the new year".
 Sounds good to Silverman, so he writes up a contract and sells it to Goldman.
-That's a put option.
+...

-Later on: `$GM` tanks.
-Goldman goes to Silverman at Christmas.
-Goldman offloads his `$GM` shares to Silverman at the price from several months ago, much higher.
-For a nominal fee, Goldman avoided significant losses.
+If `$GM` tanks, Goldman could offload his `$GM` shares to Silverman at the higher price from several months ago.
-Or: If `$GM` had gone up, or not changed price, the option would have been useless.
+If `$GM` price goes up or doesn't move, the option would have been useless.

-With a L1 clearance, you can buy options without owning the underlying, as long as you sell before expiration.
-And options expiring each Wednesday and Friday are available as low as $.01/share.
+Although options were created as hedges, they are frequently traded "naked" or without owning the underlying.
+This creates aggressive risk.

+Naked option risk/return profile is like a wager you might make with a friend.
+There are odds, capital at risk, and defined end.

 Within the past several months, FinTwit traders [@JMVala_Trades][jm] and [@TheTradingNinja][ninja] took options accounts from $300-$10,000 and $150-$25,000 respectively.
 These returns are impossible in any other capacity.